mobei01/eyes-sourcemap-vite/README.md

 Production Error Tracking: Upload source maps to your monitoring service for better stack traces in production.
 Efficient Debugging: Retain hidden source maps to debug production issues without exposing code to end-users.

+📝 Changelog
+v1.0.2
+Initial release of the plugin.
+Support for concurrent uploads with customizable limits.